 Stay Positive and Enjoy the Experience

-Staying positive and stress free helps a lot while dealing with heartburn during pregnancy.
-The solution of heartburn is probably in your own kitchen.
-Making certain dietary and lifestyle modification along with home remedies work for most of the healthy pregnant women.
-If any of these remedies does not work for you, try another.
+Staying positive and stress-free helps a lot while dealing with bad acid reflux at 38 weeks of pregnancy.
+The solution to heartburn is probably in your kitchen.
+Making certain dietary and lifestyle modifications and home remedies work for most healthy pregnant women.
+If any of these remedies do not work for you, try another.

-Most important part is, you are growing little miracle in your body and trust me, he or she is worth the discomfort.
-If heartburn symptoms persist, seek medical attention.
+The most important part is, you are growing a little miracle in your body, and trust me, they are worth the discomfort.
+However, if heartburn symptoms persist, seek medical attention.